RemoteRTI/WSRTI/README.md

 WSRTI/websocketplus
 ```

-### Attributions and other comments
+### Attributions

-This library was a collaborative effort, including work by:
+This library is a collaborative effort, with authors including:

 Tim Dykes, HPE HPC/AI EMEA Research Lab

 Ugo Varetto, Pawsey Supercomputing Center

 Claudio Gheller, Institute of Radioastronomy, INAF

 Mel Krokos, University of Portsmouth

-A research publication documenting the library motivation, design, and use cases is currently under review, a link will be uploaded here when published.
+A research publication documenting the library motivation, design, and use cases is currently under review, a link will be uploaded here when published, please reference this paper and/or the github repository if using the library.

 WSRTI was used to enable the interactive version of the Splotch visualisation software (hosted [here](https://wwwmpa.mpa-garching.mpg.de/~kdolag/Splotch/) and [here](https://github.com/splotchviz/splotch)), a demonstrative use case is shown in [1]